brandonbrown/brandonbrown.github.io/src/pages/writing/weekend-build-water-tracker/index.md

     git init

 I'll keep the rest of the git steps out of this, but just a reminder for anyone who may follow this!

+Since this is a UI focused workflow at the moment, one of the first things I want to do is create a global stylesheet.

+Let's create another directory under `assets` called `styles`.
+I'll create `global.js` within this directory.